kylemcdonald/ofxFaceTracker/readme.md

-This is an openFrameworks addon is based on Jason Saragih's FaceTracker library.
+This is openFrameworks addon is based on Jason Saragih's FaceTracker library.

 [openFrameworks](http://openFrameworks.cc/) is an open source toolkit for creative coding.